Yūzō Nakamura

 Yūzō Nakamura (中村 祐造, Nakamura Yūzō) was a Japanese volleyball player who competed in the 1964 Summer Olympics and in the 1972 Summer Olympics.
 He was born in Hyōgo Prefecture.

 In 1964, he was a squad member of the Japanese team which won the bronze medal in the Olympic tournament.
 Eight years later, in 1972, he won the gold medal with the Japanese team in the 1972 Olympic tournament.
 He played five matches.

+Nakamura died at the age of 68 on 20 July 2010 due to thalamic hemorrhage.